Insights

 Pretrial Evidence

 Both expert and lay witnesses are often required to give evidence prior to and during a trial in a civil proceeding.
 In New York, expert witnesses file with the Court a written report for use in the trial.
 They may also be required to attend a deposition.
-A deposition is a witness’s sworn out of Court testimony, it is oral evidence given by the witness which may or may not be used during the trial.
+A deposition is a witness’ sworn out of court testimony.
+It is oral evidence given by the witness which may or may not be used during the trial.

 Lay witnesses are not required to provide a written statement to the Court however, can do so in the form of an affidavit or declaration.
 It is usual practice for lay witnesses to attend a deposition and provide their oral evidence prior to trial.